-Title Date Pages Notes Outcome-Based Measures Would Assist DHS in Assessing Effectiveness of Cybersecurity Efforts April 11, 2013 45 Until the Department of Homeland Security and its sector partners develop appropriate outcome-oriented metrics, it will be difficult to gauge the effectiveness of efforts to protect the nation's core and access communications networks and critical support components of the Internet from cyber incidents.
-While no cyber incidents have been reported affecting the nation's core and access networks, communications networks operators can use reporting mechanisms established by FCC and DHS to share information on outages and incidents.
+Title Date Pages Notes Outcome-Based Measures Would Assist DHS in Assessing Effectiveness of Cybersecurity Efforts April II, 2013 45 Until DHS and its sector partners develop appropriate outcome-oriented metrics, it will be difficult to gauge the effectiveness of efforts to protect the nation's core and access communications networks and critical support components of the Internet from cyber incidents.
+While no cyber incidents affecting the nation's core and access networks have been reported, communications networks operators can use reporting mechanisms established by the Federal Communications Commission and DHS to share information on outages and incidents.
 Information Sharing: Agencies Could Better Coordinate to Reduce Overlap in Field-Based Activities April 4, 2013 72 Agencies have neither held entities accountable for coordinating nor assessed opportunities for further enhancing coordination to help reduce the potential for overlap and achieve efficiencies.
-The Departments of Justice (DOJ) and DHS, and the Office of National Drug Control Policy (ONDCP)-the federal agencies that oversee or provide support to the five types of field-based entities-acknowledged that entities working together and sharing information is important, but they do not hold the entities accountable for such coordination.
-Cybersecurity: A Better Defined and Implemented National Strategy Is Needed to Address Persistent Challenges March 7, 2013 36 "[A]Ithough federal law assigns the Office of Management and Budget (OMB) responsibility for oversight of federal government information security, OMB recently transferred several of these responsibilities to DHS [I]t remains unclear how OMB and DHS are to share oversight of individual departments and agencies.
+The Department of Justice, DHS, and the Office of National Drug Control Policy-the federal agencies that oversee or provide support to the five types of field-based entities-acknowledged that it is important for entities to work together and share information, but these agencies do not hold the entities accountable for such coordination.
+Cybersecurity: A Better Defined and Implemented National Strategy Is Needed to Address Persistent Challenges March 7, 2013 36 From the report: "[A]Ithough federal law assigns the Office of Management and Budget (OMB) responsibility for oversight of federal government information security, OMB recently transferred several of these responsibilities to DHS [I]t remains unclear how OMB and DHS are to share oversight of individual departments and agencies.
 Additional legislation could clarify these responsibilities."
-2013 High Risk List February 14, 2013 275 Every two years at the start of a new Congress, GAO calls attention to agencies and program areas that are high risk due to their vulnerabilities to fraud, waste, abuse, and mismanagement, or are most in need of transformation.
+2013 High Risk List February 14, 2013 275 Every two years at the start of a new Congress, GAO calls attention to agencies and program areas that are high risk due to their vulnerabilities to fraud, waste, abuse, and mismanagement or are most in need of transformation.
 Cybersecurity programs on the list include: Protecting the Federal Government's Information Systems and the Nation's Cyber Critical Infrastructures and Ensuring the Effective Protection of Technologies Critical to U.S. National Security Interests.
-Cybersecurity: National Strategy, Roles, and Responsibilities Need to Be Better Defined and More Effectively Implemented February 14, 2013 112 GAO recommends that the White House Cybersecurity Coordinator develop an overarching federal cybersecurity strategy that includes all key elements of the desirable characteristics of a national strategy.
+Cybersecurity: National Strategy, Roles, and Responsibilities Need to Be Better Defined and More Effectively Implemented February 14, 2013 112 GAO recommends that the White House cybersecurity coordinator develop an overarching federal cybersecurity strategy that includes all key elements of the desirable characteristics of a national strategy.
 Such a strategy would provide a more effective framework for implementing cybersecurity activities and better ensure that such activities will lead to progress in cybersecurity.